 1. Organize Towels in a Mesh File

 Turn a small metal mesh file organizer into a handy spot for rolled washcloths and hand towels.
 Rolling towels instead of folding them is an easy way to fit more in a small space.
 If multiple people are using the same bathroom, you could even color-code the towels by family member.

 2. Use a Sock Organizer for Cups

 Sock organizers are useful for socks, of course, but the small slots also work well in the kitchen.
 Deep kitchen drawers tend to get cluttered quickly, so use a sock organizer to give each cup its own spot.
 This simple trick will make both getting cups out and putting them away easier, as well as prevent the cups from clinking against each other.

 Entryways are notorious for becoming black holes for the items we bring home each day.
 Hang labeled mini buckets on hooks for each family member to stash essentials like keys and sunglasses.
-Don’t forget pets.
+While you're adding organization to your entry, don't forget pets.
 Give the dog a bucket for leashes and doggie bags so you can grab them for walks.
-This DIY entryway zone is the perfect solution if space around your front door is limited or you live in an apartment.
+This DIY entryway idea is the perfect solution if space around your front door is limited or you live in an apartment.

 Untangling bunched up charger cords doesn't need to be part of your daily routine.
 Say no more to tangles with the help of a humble office item: the binder clip.
-Clip it onto the side of a decorative tray then thread the cord though it.
-Now your charger will be where you need it when you need it.
+Clip it onto the side of a decorative tray then thread the cord through it to keep your charger where you need it when you need it.
 If your binder clips are plain, dress them up with a strip of washi tape.